In a nutshell...

 - Poor stock performance - low milk production, low growth rates and low wool production.

-- Stock that do not thrive and are prone to disease.
+- Stock that does not thrive and is prone to disease.

 - Pastures that take a long time to get going in Spring.